cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 ## Missing context information

-Sometimes we don't have in given context enough information to create a comprehensive error message.
-We can pass the missing information from the outside but this has a few disadvantages: this additional parameters pollute our API and bound our method to given invocation context making it less reusable.
-Let's take an example: we want to load in our application data stored in multiple `XML` files.
-The method that is responsible for loading data loops through the list of files, read the content and pass it to the component responsible for parsing `XML`:
+Sometimes we don't have enough information in given context to create a comprehensive error message.
+We can pass the missing information from the outside but this has a few disadvantages: additional parameters pollute our API and bound our method to given invocation context making it less reusable.
+Let's make an example: in our application, we want to load data stored in multiple `XML` files.
+The method that is responsible for loading data loops through the list of files, reads the content and passes it to the component responsible for parsing `XML`:

 ```csharp